FerretDB/FerretDB/website/docs/reference/glossary.md

 #### aggregation

-A group of operations used to reduce or summarize large data sets.
+A group of operations used to reduce or merge large data sets.
 See [list of supported aggregation operations and commands here](./supported_commands.md#aggregation-pipelines).

 #### aggregation pipeline